-A few days ago on my Gary Oldman post, there was a comment asking what medium I use.
+A few days ago, there was a comment asking about which medium I use.
 This is a simple question, but a really great one – especially considering I never talk about that!
 I think from time to time, I may mention the types of pencils I use or answer a question in comments about paper.
 But, I don’t think I’ve ever discussed preferred mediums and supplies in detail.
 Time to correct that!

 Now, many artists have the smarts to include that information in each post, whether that means just mentioning it, or even including photos of pencils/pens/paint.
 Unfortunately, I have made 65 (!) art posts to this point, and I haven’t done that in any of them.
 Rather than breaking my streak, I’ve decided to create one post in which I talk about what I use and how I do things.
 I’m a creature of habit and tend to do things the same way every time anyway, so I think this post will carry forward to everything.

 For this example, I took a random WordPress theme advertisement and made that my subject.
 This was just done as a relatively easy and quick example, so it’s not the highest quality.
 I just wanted to have something I could show a flow for, without spending too much time drawing.
 Before I get into the drawing though, let’s take stock of the necessary equipment.

 Above, I’ve included an image of all the supplies I use.
 We’re going to get into the details of how they’re used, but this is my go-to kit.
 I use these colors vastly more than any others in my way-too-large Prismacolor Premier box.
 I’ve already had to buy replacements for many of these, and will probably continue to burn through them.
 Here are my vital tools:

 - Prismacolor Premier: Colorless, White, Light Peach, Peach, Blush Pink, Warm Grey Set (30%, 50%, 70%, 90%), French Grey Set (10%, 30%, 50%, 90%)